Please log in to view store materials.

-To find our yarn you may check out our retailer list on the website.
+To find our yarn you may check out our retailer list on our website.
 Find a Blue Sky Fibers stockist here.

 The superwash wool used in Spud & Chloë yarns is created with a polymer method.
-Polymer coats the natural fibers to prevent the cuticles from coming into contact with another.
+Polymer coats the natural fibers to prevent the cuticles from coming into contact with eachother.

-We have 20 different fiber lines to choose from, all ranging in weight.
-For a quite reference guide visit our yarn weight guide.
+We have 20 different fiber lines to choose from, in a full range of weights.
+For reference, visit our yarn weight guide.

 We work with alpaca and sheep herders in South America.
-The animals and people who raise them do so as they have for centuries.
-At shearing time the alpacas are herded and sheared, and are returned to graze again.
+The animals are raised and cared for as they have been for centuries.
+At shearing time the alpacas are herded and sheared, and then returned to graze again.
 The fiber is processed at central mills.
 There is no factory farming or cruelty involved.

 We’re proud to say that all of our cotton is GOTS certified organic.
-This makes a great deal of difference to the environment, learn more about why organic cotton matters so much with this blog post.
+This makes a great deal of difference to the environment,.
+Learn more about why organic cotton matters so much in this blog post.

 Our yarn is dyed in large batches using low-impact dyes.
 These dyes are not organic but are formulated to have a lower impact on the environment than traditional chemical dyes.